angulardart/site-angulardart/src/angular/guide/template-syntax.md

 Change detection cycles are triggered by many asynchronous activities such as promise resolutions, http results, timer events, keypresses and mouse moves.

-Expressions should finish quickly or the user experience may drag, especially on slower devices.
+Expressions need to finish quickly or the user experience may drag, especially on slower devices.
 Consider caching values when their computation is expensive.

 #### Simplicity

-Although it's possible to write quite complex template expressions, you should avoid them.
+Although it's possible to write quite complex template expressions, it's best to avoid them.

-A property name or method call should be the norm.
+In most situations, use a property name or method call.
 An occasional Boolean negation (`!`) is OK.
-Otherwise, confine application and business logic to the component itself, where it will be easier to develop and test.
+Otherwise, confine application and business logic to the component itself, where it's easier to develop and test.

 #### Idempotence

-An [idempotent](https://en.wikipedia.org/wiki/Idempotence) expression is ideal because it is free of side effects and improves Angular's change detection performance.
+An [idempotent](https://en.wikipedia.org/wiki/Idempotence) expression is ideal because it's free of side effects and improves Angular's change detection performance.

 In Angular terms, an idempotent expression always returns *exactly the same thing* until one of its dependent values changes.